 Be Careful When Dealing with Debt Collectors

-Some debt collectors try to cheat the system, which is why you should be on your toes as a consumer, even if the debt is actually yours.
+Some debt collectors attempt to cheat the system, which is why you should be on your toes as a consumer, even if the debt is actually yours.
 When it comes to your own personal finances, no one else is going to have your best interest at heart.

 You should be informed of the Fair Debt Collection Practices Act (FDCPA), which is a federal law, and your state’s laws and rules that govern debt collection.
-Debt collectors are notorious for their unscrupulous tactics when it comes to trying to get consumers to pay up on past-due debt.
+Debt collectors are notorious for their unscrupulous tactics when it comes to attempting to get consumers to pay up on past-due debt.

 If a debt collector violates the terms of the FDCPA, you can file a complaint with your local attorney general’s office, the Federal Trade Commission (FTC), or the Consumer Financial Protection Bureau (CFPB).